HighTower Advisors, LLC

 - Cash management and certain Treasury services

 The firm may also offer access to unaffiliated third-party money managers who can provide specialized asset management services.
 These managers may provide additional research and investment management expertise.
-HighTower Advisors monitors and evaluates these managers in order to determine whether they are suitable for particular clients.
+Hightower Advisors monitors and evaluates these managers in order to determine whether they are suitable for particular clients.
 However, clients will come into separate agreements with these managers if they agree to work with them.
-HighTower Advisors has the authority to fire these managers on behalf of clients who have given HighTower discretionary authority.
+Hightower Advisors has the authority to fire these managers if warranted on behalf of clients who have given Hightower discretionary authority.

-Furthermore, HighTower Advisors also works with plan sponsors who manage employee benefits like 401(k) plans and 403(b) plans.
-The firm also provides services to the following private funds:
+Additionally, the advisory works with plan sponsors who manage employee benefits like 401(k) plans and 403(b) plans.
+It also provides services to the following private funds:

 - Fischer Global Opportunity Fund, LP